aman2kumar/Machine-Learning-tutorial/README.md

-# Machine-Learning-tutorial
+# Numpy-tutorial
-Machine learning tutorials for beginners
+Numpy tutorials for beginners